nicholaswmin/automap/.github/benchmark/README.md

 The benchmark is run using the [`dyno` module][dyno-module], which runs specified *tasks* on separate threads at a specified *task rate*.

-The test should be considered a failure when a backlog of tasks is created, since this means that the current code can't keep up with that particular task rate.
+The test should be considered a failure when a *task backlog* is created, since this means that the current code can't keep up with that particular task rate.